How to Restore Master Database in SQL Server?

-Situation 2: To Rebuild Master Database in SQL Server from Backup
+Situation 2: To Restore Master Database in SQL Server from Backup

 To build a master database you will need to use the backup which you are not sure that it might be the complete or perfect one.
 Master database can be rebuilt by two ways- either by recreating all of the system databases for the 2005 and 2008 versions or use the layout option to overwrite only the master database in 2008R2 version.

 Recreate System Databases using the Setup